Big Brother (Portuguese TV series) season 5

 Big Brother 2020, also known as BB2020, is the fifth season of the Portuguese version of the reality show Big Brother.
 It's the first time the original format of Big Brother to air since the Portuguese version of Secret Story, and the first time after seventeen years, the regular version to air since the fourth season in 2003.
 BB2020 was announced on 30 November 2019 by TVI, as a celebration for the twentieth anniversary of Big Brother.

 Former Big Brother Famosos 2 housemate Cláudio Ramos host the main Gala show on Sundays.
 Model and radio host Mafalda de Castro host the afternoon daily show "BB MAG/Diario" and the afternoon extra show "Extra Tarde".
 Maria Botelho Moniz host the midnight extra show "BB - Fora d'Horas/Extra".

 The show was originally scheduled to start on 22 March 2020.
 But was postponed until further notice by TVI due to the impact of COVID-19 pandemic in Portugal.

 On 18 April 2020, it was revealed that the show will start on 26 April 2020.
 Later revealed that the first two weeks of the show would be a special edition, named BB ZOOM.

 Big Brother officially started on 10 May 2020.
 Seventeen housemates from BB ZOOM entered the Big Brother house.
 In addition, two new housemates entered quarantine.

+During this season, the official Big Brother app was launched, developed by Portuguese technology company Magycal in partnership with TVI.
+The app featured a voting system, real-time content, video highlights and discussion chats about the contestants, setting a record for the highest number of votes in TVI's history.